masolimano/maneage/README.md

  - **Start your exciting research**: You are now ready to add flesh and blood to this raw skeleton by further modifying and adding your exciting research steps.
-You can use the "published works" section in the introduction as some fully working models to learn from.
+You can use the "published works" section in the introduction (above) as some fully working models to learn from.
 Also, don't hesitate to contact us if you have any questions.
+Any time you are ready to push your commits to the remote repository, you can simply use `git push`.

  - **Pre-publication: add notice on reproducibility**: Add a notice somewhere prominent in the first page within your paper, informing the